mpwsh/pgcp/readme.md

 The mapping of source to destination tables and columns is done using a simple `source:destination` syntax.
 It also supports the addition of static `column=value` pairs that will be included in every row transferred.
 A more 'complex' column mapping is demonstrated in the below example, with `metadata_jsons.id/name:collections.id/name` which shows how to map a column from a joined table in the source database, where we get the `name` of the collection based on the `id` from `collections` table.
+The `--update` argument can be used to do a find/replace of a value before inserting it in the destination table.

 ## Example